Dirk1980ac/simple-ci/README.md

 ## Features

-- Supports per project build configuration files.
+- In-repo build configuration files.
 - No additional git repository solution neccessary.
 - Can be run in any repository on any machine where you have ssh access to.
 - Uses lock files to avoid concurrent builds of the same image to avoid race conditions.
-- Runs in the (ssh) users context so it is useful for single developers as well as for Teams
+- Runs in the (ssh) users context.
-- Entirely written in bash
+- Entirely written in bash.
 - Highly extensible.
 - Automatically integrates with FreeIPA and GSSAPI because it does generally not rely on external software for itself.